 Pruning it in summer promotes better blooms in the next growing season.
 Use loppers to prune the large branches and hand clippers for the smaller branches, making a sharp cut at the base of the branch.
-Prune branches that are growing too close together.
+Prune branches that are broken or growing too close together.
 Prune inner branches to improve air circulation and prune older branches that aren't producing many flowers.

 Growing Mountain Laurel

 Mountain laurel grows wild along the entire Appalachian Mountain range and can grow as high and wide as 12 feet.
 Mountain laurel features pinkish-white blooms in May or June depending on where you live.
 Flowers grow in 4- to 6-inch clusters and are white with a tinge of pink.
 The deep-green leaves are 2 to 5 inches long and up to 1 1/2 inches wide.
 These glossy leaves serve as a nice frame for the showy flowers.

 The branches grow in an irregular fashion, which gives the shrub a twisted look.
 Mountain laurel is closely related to azaleas and rhododendrons and is a member of the heath or heather family (Ericaceae).
 Its native habitat is moist, well-draining, acidic soil.
 Although it will grow in deep shade, it prefers moderate to partial shade and will flower best in these conditions.
 Make sure the plant is protected from winter winds.

 Pinch off spent flowers to promote more energy for blooms that will emerge in the following year.
 Regular deadheading also helps prevent the branches from becoming too leggy.

 Caring for Mountain Laurel